-Graduate students are expected to maintain active status through continuous registration from the time they matriculate until they graduate.
+Doctoral students in candidacy are required to maintain active status through continuous registration from the time they advance to candidacy until they graduate.
 In the event that a student is unable to continue active participation, the student must complete an Academic Leave of Absence to temporarily suspend his or her graduate studies and the pursuit of a degree.

 An Academic Leave of Absence may be granted to students for illness or injury, to provide care or assistance for family and dependents, to meet military service obligations, or for other personal reasons.

-A leave can be used to suspend study for one semester or more (up to a full academic year) during which the student is not expected to make progress toward their degree.
+A leave can be used to suspend study for one semester up to a full academic year during which the student is not expected to make progress toward their degree.

 - The one-year time limit can be extended for military service or in other cases subject to approval by Graduate Studies.